SuperOfficeDocs/superoffice-docs/docs/apps/certification/initial-watchcom-eval.md

 ### Audit information security

-Design, architecture, infrastructure and data storage will be audited to make sure that customer data, and data belonging to SuperOffice, is properly protected.
+Design, architecture, infrastructure, and data storage will be audited to make sure that customer data, and data belonging to SuperOffice, is properly protected.

 ## Does it cost anything?